 Nancy Drew, Trixie Belden and Honey Bunch Morton as well as the Hardy Boys came on the heels of the twin obsession.
 Tarzan by Edgar Rice Burroughs.
 Loved the movies, had to read the book!

 Learning there was Native American blood on both sides of the family, well, I went for every book I could find on that subject.
 Fiction and non-fiction.
 And eventually, that’s how Captive Tomboy was born.
 That story also landed in the hands of a teacher–my 11th grade English teacher who apparently thought it was good enough to polish and publish.
 She introduced me to Writer’s Digest, giving me a few copies from her own library of them.
 Unfortunately, she moved back to her native state after than one year, and my story went with her.
 Maybe some day I’ll try to recreate it.
 With a happier ending!

-How and why I wrote Dalton’s Last Stand, I’ll save for the Creating the Story page.
+How and why I wrote MalleyCat and Dalton’s Last Stand, I’ll save for the Creating the Story page.

 Besides reading and writing, I love to ride horses and bikes; love to bowl and play air hockey, hiking on a gorgeous day, and playing card and board games with family and friends.
 Naturally furry friends are right along in that list!

 My husband and I have four sons, grown now, and two granddaughters.
 While in the past we had furry friend galore, dogs, cats, gerbils, mice, birds fish and little lizards, our little zoo has dwindled to one lone Rat terrier cross I named Kai Cei, Yes, I named her for the twins’ mom in Dalton’s Last Stand.